 Just in case you didn’t know, Health Canada, alcohol kills people.
 Tobacco kills people.
 Cannabis heals people.
 Perhaps you should look at banning alcohol and tobacco companies from sponsoring music festivals if you’re really worried about the health and future of children.

 Cannabis is safer than alcohol or tobacco, yet is treated worse.
-Health Canada's concerns in this area only show that the individuals who have some of the heaviest influence in Canada (Health Canada) seem to know nothing about the plant or the culture pertaining to it.Posted: Monday, August 27th, 10:09pm a month ago
+Health Canada's concerns in this area only show that the individuals who have some of the heaviest influence in Canada (Health Canada) seem to know nothing about the plant or the culture pertaining to it.Posted: Monday, August 27th, 10:09pm 3 months ago

 James has a passion for wordsmithing content specific to the cannabis community, culture, and industry.
 This father of seven spends all his time writing about the plant he loves.
 James believes that cannabis should be an essential part of everyone's life but, this doesn't mean that everyone has to get stoned to do this.
 Only through education and sharing the stories of the community can we help to tear down the negative walls of stigmas and stereotypes that cannabis has received or the last 80 years.
 James likes to say, "A single seed can tip the scales, be the seed."